xuehaipeng/tls-capture/PROJECT_SUMMARY.md

 ## Project Overview

-Successfully implemented a **Minimum Viable Product (MVP)** for a TLS/HTTPS traffic capture and decoding tool for Linux platforms.
-The project demonstrates core concepts of TLS traffic analysis, key extraction, and decryption simulation.
+This project is a nearly finished implementation of a TLS/HTTPS traffic capture and decoding tool for Linux platforms.
+The tool can capture TLS packets on a specified network interface and attempt to decrypt them using SSL keys extracted from target processes.

 ## ✅ What's New - BPF Program Loading and Attachment Working